CAREamics/careamics.github.io/docs/installation.md

         mamba install pytorch::pytorch torchvision -c pytorch
         ```

-        :warning: Note that this will not install silicon GPU acceleration.
+        :warning: Note that this will probably not install silicon GPU acceleration.
+If
+        you want GPU acceleration, please refer to the relevant section to ensure that
+        you install packages for the correct platform.

     4. Install CAREamics.
 We have several extra options (`dev`, `examples`, `wandb`
         and `tensorboard`).
 If you wish to run the [example notebooks](https://github.com/CAREamics/careamics-examples),